 In her spare time, Rachel loves watching and playing soccer, camping, traveling, and reading niche romance novels.
 She was born and raised in northern California and now lives in the Portland area with her partner and two cats.

-Michelle Brown graduated from Eastern Washington University with a degree in Technical Communication and minors in Business Administration and Visual Design.
-Before joining the NWSC team, she held administrative roles in educational and real estate settings.
-After spending time abroad in Taiwan, she returned home to the Pacific Northwest and eventually settled in Portland.
+Michelle Brown graduated from Eastern Washington University with a bachelor’s in Technical Communication and minors in Business Administration and Visual Design.
+Before joining the NWSC team, she held administrative roles in both higher education and real estate settings.
+After spending time abroad in Taiwan, she returned home to the Pacific Northwest and eventually settled in Spokane, WA.
 Michelle is thankful to be a part of each surrogacy journey and admires the passion for family shared among everyone involved.
-The warmth and love revealed reminds her of the good in the world.

-Michelle’s favorite things include researching baking recipes (and testing them!), marathoning shows on Netflix, and discovering the Portland area with her husband.
+Michelle’s favorite things include being outdoors with her husband, researching baking recipes (and testing them!), tending to her many houseplants, and staying active through yoga and strength training.
 She is an enthusiast of botanical life, video games, and the repetition of data entry.

-After calling Portland home since 2006, Bharati was joined the NWSC team in 2018.
+After calling Portland home in 2006, Bharati joined the NWSC team in 2018.
 She has previously taught writing, English literature, and gender studies at Pacific University and at the University of Florida.
-She is originally from Mumbai, India and enjoys reading, writing and traveling.
+She is originally from Mumbai, India, and enjoys reading, writing, and traveling.
 Bharati says she loves her NWSC co-workers and the passion they bring to supporting the intending parents as well as surrogates.

 Michael graduated from the International College at the University of Oregon in 1998 with a degree in Asian Studies.
 He worked in the tech industry for over 15 years designing and building software for both startups and large companies.